Who can borrow from Staley Library?

 I loaned that to my friend and they said they returned it!

 Lending materials that you have borrowed with your own ID to others is strongly discouraged.
-The person on whose card the materials are borrowed is held responsible for the items (and for any associated fines or fees accrued) until they are returned.
+The person on whose card the materials are borrowed is held responsible for the items (and for any associated fees accrued) until they are returned.
 (Faculty and administrators with teaching or departmental assistants, please see below.)